- The Thermographic camera requires a PoE 802.3af compliant network switch or use of the 12VDC power supply.

 - The angle between the thermographic camera and a person's face should not exceed 25 degrees.

 - Do not install the camera opposite an exterior door, air conditioner, or any location where the sun can shine directly onto the camera.

-- Each Thermographic camera requires it's own Blackbody reference unit.
+- Each Thermographic camera requires it's own Thermal Reference and Calibration unit.